 Experiment with More Complexly Pretty Cables

-Once you have learnt the basic cable stitch there are many interesting and fun cable patterns you can try like the Durrow Cable pattern, the Double horseshoe, the crisscross cable with twists, or even the beautiful honeycomb cable pattern – perfect for a child’s sundress.
+Once you have learned the basic cable stitch there are many interesting and fun cable patterns you can try like the Durrow Cable pattern, the Double horseshoe, the crisscross cable with twists, or even the beautiful honeycomb cable pattern – perfect for a child’s sundress.

 Take a Cable Knitting Class for Perfecting this Twisty Stitch